DVD: Successors and decline

 In 2006, two new formats called HD DVD and Blu-ray Disc were released as the successor to DVD.
 HD DVD competed unsuccessfully with Blu-ray Disc in the format war of 2006–2008.
 A dual layer HD DVD can store up to 30 GB and a dual layer Blu-ray disc can hold up to 50 GB.

-However, unlike previous format changes, e.g., vinyl to Compact Disc or VHS videotape to DVD, initially there was no immediate indication that production of the standard DVD will gradually wind down, as at the beginning of the 2010 decade they still dominated, with around 75% of video sales and approximately one billion DVD player sales worldwide as of April 2011.
-In fact, experts claimed that the DVD will remain the dominant medium for at least another five years as Blu-ray technology was still in its introductory phase, write and read speeds being poor and necessary hardware being expensive and not readily available.
+However, unlike previous format changes, e.g., vinyl to Compact Disc or VHS videotape to DVD, initially there was no immediate indication that production of the standard DVD will gradually wind down, as at the beginning of the 2010s they still dominated, with around 75% of video sales and approximately one billion DVD player sales worldwide as of April 2011.
+In fact, experts claimed that the DVD would remain the dominant medium for at least another five years as Blu-ray technology was still in its introductory phase, write and read speeds being poor and necessary hardware being expensive and not readily available.

 Consumers initially were also slow to adopt Blu-ray due to the cost.
 By 2009, 85% of stores were selling Blu-ray Discs.
 A high-definition television and appropriate connection cables are also required to take advantage of Blu-ray disc.
 Some analysts suggested that the biggest obstacle to replacing DVD was due to its installed base; a large majority of consumers were satisfied with DVDs.

-DVDs started to face competition from video on demand services around 2015.
+DVDs started to face competition from video on demand services around 2015 or 2016.
 With increasing numbers of homes having high speed Internet connections, many people had the option to either rent or buy video from an online service, and view it by streaming it directly from that service's servers, meaning they no longer need any form of permanent storage media for video at all.
 By 2017, digital streaming services had overtaken the sales of DVDs and Blu-rays for the first time.